 Display Process Information In Cumulative Manner

 Process information can be listed with –p option.
-This will also show other metrics about disk, network and memory
+This will also show other metrics about the disk, network, and memory.

 $ atop -p